dandi/dandi-archive/doc/design/zarr-publish-1.md

 The publishing procedure would follow the description found in the [publish-1 design doc](https://github.com/dandi/dandi-archive/blob/master/doc/design/publish-1.md).
 A modified publishing procedure that includes Zarr archive(s) is summarized below.

 1. User uploads a new Dandiset which includes a Zarr archive(s).
-2. User uploads an updated Zarr archive(s) to the `Draft` version of the Dandiset.
+1. User publishes the Dandiset and thereby creates a new immutable version of the Dandiset.
-3. User publishes the Dandiset and thereby creates a new immutable version of the Dandiset.
+1. User uploads an updated Zarr archive(s) to the `Draft` version of the Dandiset.
-4. User repeats steps 2 and 3.
+1. User repeats steps 2 and 3.

 ## Use case 2